Welcome aboard! Check our latest update before you travel - Covid-19 Info>

-Doubtful Sound is a beautiful fiord; three times longer than Milford Sound, it has a surface area ten times larger with twisting arms.
+Doubtful Sound is a beautiful fiord; three times longer than Milford Sound and a surface area ten times larger with twisting arms.
 With its rugged peaks, verdant rainforest and twisting, hidden inlets, Doubtful Sound will take your breath away.

 There’s no direct road access, so the only way you can to get to Doubtful Sound is a cruise across the picturesque Lake Manapouri, followed by a bus trip over Wilmot Pass - New Zealand's most expensive (and majestic) road.
 We’ll pause along the way to experience the dense Fiordland rainforest and view Doubtful Sound glistening below.
 This isolation makes this fiord a very special place, only those in the know get to see.

 The M.V.
-Sinbad or Fiordland Navigator may replace the Patea Explorer if maintenance or schedules require.
+Sinbad, Mariner or Fiordland Navigator may replace the Patea Explorer if maintenance or schedules require.

 Things you should know

-All our Doubtful Sound experiences start at our Visitor Centre, located at 64 Waiau St, Manapouri which is around 2.5 – 3 hours drive from Queenstown and 30 minutes from Te Anau.
+All Doubtful Sound experiences start at our Manapouri Visitor Centre, located at 64 Waiau Street.
+Manapouri is a 2.5 – 3 hour drive from Queenstown and 30 minute drive from Te Anau.